dinoDayo/dinoDayo.github.io/index.md

 ## Welcome!
 ---

-### About
+### About Me
 Welcome to my website!
 My name is Omodayo Origunwa, Dayo for short.
 I am originally from Oakland, California, and moved to the east coast for college and the start of my career.
-Some of my passions include soccer, painting and data science.
+So far, I have worked at a handful of startups in the Boston area as an Energy Analyst at an Energy Consulting Firm, a Software Engineer at another Energy Efficiency Company, and most recently, as a Software Engineer at an Engineering Management Company.
+Some of my passions outside of work include soccer, painting and data science.
 I made this website to showcase some of the work I am proud of, let me know what you think!

 This website is a work in progress, so check back in every once in a while for updates!